1 - 20 of 63

 A study of the marketing field emphasizing the integrated managerial approach to marketing management is provided.
 The course features the marketing mix, channel management, consumer/industrial buying behavior, and marketing information systems.
 The case-study method and problem-solving exercises feature marketing costs, segmentation, decisions, and management methodology.
 Prerequisite: BUS 161.

 Students apply major concepts learned in other courses to the analysis of topics in this capstone course designed for career Business: Accounting AAS and Business and Entrepreneurial Studies AAS majors.
 It covers the areas essential in the transition from business theory to practice: business plan development; government regulation; ethics and professionalism; social responsibility of business; sustainability, and diversity in the workplace.
-Prerequisites: ACC 101, BUS 115, and BUS 209.
+Prerequisites: ACC 101, and BUS 115.